Metricstream Logo

 Introduction

-Here is a quick overview of the key regulations being implemented in these three regions, highlighting the main points to note.
+Here is a quick overview of the key regulations being implemented in these three regions.

-The European Parliament adopted the Artificial Intelligence Act in March 2024, which will be fully applicable 2 years after entry into force.
-The objective of this Act is to standardize a technology-neutral definition for AI for future reference.
-Furthermore, the Act aims to ensure that AI systems within the EU are safe, transparent, traceable, non-discriminatory, environmentally friendly and monitored by people and not automation.
-The law uses a risk-based approach, with different requirements based on the level of risk.
+The European Parliament adopted the Artificial Intelligence Act in March 2024.
+The objective of this Act is to standardize a technology-neutral definition of AI for future reference.
+Furthermore, the Act aims to ensure that AI systems within the EU are safe, transparent, traceable, non-discriminatory, environmentally friendly, and monitored by people and not automation.
+The law employs a risk-based approach, with varying requirements depending on the level of risk.

-Risk level definition: It defines 2 levels of risk and states obligations for providers and users depending on the risk level:
+Risk level definition: It defines two levels of risk and states obligations for providers and users depending on the risk level:

 • Unacceptable Risk AI Systems - These are considered to be harmful for people and will be banned: